Black Holes as Non-Abelian Anyon Condensates: Implications for the Information Paradox: Discussion

 While this framework captures key features of black hole thermodynamics, several foundational aspects remain open.
-We do not derive the condensate dynamically, though extreme gravitational pressure may induce effective two-dimensional confinement, forming a phase analogous to a graviton condensate \cite{dvali2013black}.
-Once formed, the anyonic shell is stabilized by topological protection and serves as an effective description of horizon microstructure.
-The nonthermal spectrum arises from discrete level spacing, while detailed emission rates and fusion dynamics are left for future work.
-We also assume that energy level degeneracies match the dimension of the constrained fusion Hilbert space, though interactions may refine this correspondence.
+Section~\ref{sec:formation} supplies the gravitational formation mechanism (a regular, effectively empty interior and a thin, timelike shell just outside the horizon), but a full microphysical specification of the shell's topological degrees of freedom, detailed emission rates, and nonequilibrium fusion dynamics is left for future work.
+We also assume that energy-level degeneracies match the dimension of the constrained fusion Hilbert space, though interactions may refine this correspondence.

-Nevertheless, the anyonic condensate model offers a concrete, topologically grounded alternative to conventional descriptions of black hole microstructure and evaporation.
-By encoding quantum information in fusion degrees of freedom and generating entropy from a finite-dimensional Hilbert space, this framework supports a unitary description of black hole thermodynamics, provided that the fusion dynamics fully preserve and transmit infalling information.

-Furthermore, confining the mass to a two-dimensional shell allows us to reinterpret black hole dynamics from a new perspective.
-The defining feature of the horizon, namely an escape velocity equal to the speed of light, can now be viewed as a boundary that matter should reside just above, rather than fall beneath into a singularity.
-This shift in perspective resolves potential contradictions surrounding the origin of black hole radiation and enables a simple and physically intuitive derivation of Hawking’s temperature.

-While our results hold generically for non-Abelian anyons with $d > 1$, explicit realizations may depend on the specific fusion category, e.g., Fibonacci or Ising.
-Further work may explore its embedding in a full theory of quantum gravity, the potential for observational signatures of its nonthermal spectrum and understanding the dynamical coupling between infalling matter and fusion state evolution.